yyfearth/mooc/service/api.md

 -- Proposed by Wilson (Yufan) Yang <yyfearth@gmail.com>

-Use JSON as the format for the body of both request and response.

-For all response, there should be a header: `Content-Type: application/json; charset=utf-8`

-The RESTful API URL patterns is designed by following the recommendation from the Book: OReilly - Restful Web Services Cookbook (2010).

 Some principals I followed:

 1. Stateless - no session is stored
 2. Represents as Resources/Services (Nouns) instead of Actions (Verbs)
-3. Use single noun for resource deal with a single entity (e.g. create and search/list), use plural for a set of entities (e.g. get by ID, update and delete)
+3. Use single noun for resource deal with a single entity (e.g. get by ID, update and delete), use  for a set of entities (e.g. create and search/list)
 4. Using lowercase_separated_by_underscores followed the naming convention of Ruby, Python and MongoDB
 5. Using standard [HTTP Status Code](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html) to indicate the results

-Currently, the API is mainly designed for the server-to-server interaction, for clients, it should be some additional authentication and authorization needed.
-Basic Auth and OAuth should be introduced for Access control, but I think we do not have enough time for that.

 **Some requirements:**

+1. Use JSON as the format for the body of both request and response.
+2. For all response, there should be a header: `Content-Type: application/json; charset=utf-8`.
-1. When creating entity, the API must return 201 with created entity’s JSON, and the URL with its ID in the `Location` Header
+3. When creating entity, the API must return 201 with created entity’s JSON, and the URL with its ID in the `Location` Header.
-2. All get by ID method support GET and HEAD method, when use HEAD it should return the same status code as GET but no content returned
+4. All get by ID method support GET and HEAD method, while using HEAD it should return the same status code as GET but without content.
-3. For most entities, use POST to create, PUT to update, GET to query and DELETE to remove
+5. For most entities, use POST to create, PUT to update, GET to query and DELETE to remove.
-4. For some APIs does not return entity(ies), it should return a Success JSON to indicate it success, and all exception should return a proper Status Code (400 for Bad Request, 404 for 5.
-Not Found, 500 for Internal Error, etc.) with a Error JSON.
+6. For some APIs does not return entity(ies), it should return a Success JSON to indicate it success, and all exception should return a proper Status Code (400 for Bad Request, 404 for Not Found, 500 for Internal Error, etc.) with a Error JSON.
+7. Search parameter `order_by`, use `field_name.asc/desc`, `asc` by default, e.g. `created_by`, `updated_by.desc`.

 **ATTENTION:**
 Since the RESTful API should be only used for Web Server not for Clients (in browser), your web server should take care of all responsibility for security and privacy issues.